CHEMICAL INDUSTRY IN SINGAPORE

 Proprietary manufacturing processes are key to the competitiveness of energy and chemical companies along the entire value chain.
 Given the nation’s strong track record for intellectual property rights protection, Singapore is ideal for companies seeking to develop and commercialise proprietary technologies and first-class manufacturing processes.
 Jurong Island is also a secured manufacturing location that places a priority on safety and security.
 Additionally, Singapore has invested heavily, and will continue to do so, in R&D infrastructure and seeks to work with the industry to create new beginnings in the country

 Located on Jurong Island, the Institute of Chemical and Engineering Sciences (ICES) is an autonomous national research institute under A*STAR (Agency for Science, Technology and Research).
 It was created to undertake a diverse range of activities from exploratory research to process development, optimisation and problem solving as well as the running of pilot-scale projects.
-With a focus on providing highly trained R&D manpower, establishing a strong science base and developing technology and infrastructure, ICES is well-positioned to support energy and chemical companies as they develop new products and processes from Singapore.
-Together with public research institutes such as ICES, Singapore is host to a number of private sector research centres by Chemical companies like 3M, Bayer and BASF.
+With a focus on providing highly trained R&D manpower, establishing a strong science base and developing technology and infrastructure, ICES is well-positioned to support top energy and chemical companies as they develop new products and processes from Singapore.
+Together with public research institutes such as ICES, Singapore is host to a number of private sector research centres by some of the largest chemical companies in the world like 3M, Bayer and BASF.

 Leveraging on the country’s strengths as a leading market player in other areas such as marine and offshore engineering, water treatment and lubricants, Singapore is well-positioned to further expand the chemical industry by focusing on high value-added specialty chemicals that serve these sectors.
 Additionally, specialty chemicals companies can leverage the close proximity from Singapore to their customers and the end-consumer, and respond with agility to the emerging needs of Asian consumers by innovating new applications.